 Urban Threats Inventory Database: This report gives information on urban land-use activities that have potential to affect the quality of surface and groundwater in the Region.

 Regional Official Plan: Chapter eight of this Plan presents policies to protect municipal drinking water sources required as part of the approval of new developments under the Planning Act.
 Please note that the entire Plan is the subject of an appeal to the Ontario Municipal Board.
-Any questions regarding this Plan should be directed to Planning, Housing and Community Services (519-575-4533).
+Any questions regarding this Plan should be directed to Community Planning (519-575-4500 x 3571).